Samsung: Misleading claims

 In Australia during 2022, Australia's competition and consumer commission fined Samsung AU$14 million.
 The fine came due to misleading water resistance claims for over 3.1 million smartphones.
 The commission stated that during 2016–2018 the company advertised its Galaxy S7, S7 Edge, A5, A7, S8, S8 Plus and Note 8 devices as able to survive short immersion in water.
 However, after many user complaints about the devices having issues after water submersion, such as charger port corrosion.
-The ACC have officially labelled the fact these devices have "water resistance" listed as a feature misleading and proceeded with the fine.
+The ACCC have officially labelled the fact these devices have "water resistance" listed as a feature misleading and proceeded with the fine.